 Many years ago PCB designers had to create their footprints using information from data sheets along with general pad and land size formulas.
-This was error prone and not always consistent with current data for all PCB manufacturers.
+This was error prone and not always consistent with current data for all PCB fabrication and manufacturers.
 Fortunately, there is more error-free and productive options available to you these days.

 One such option would be to register with a company that specializes in creating footprints for the specific CAD tools that you use.
 They have many years of experience doing this kind of work and can be very cost-effective in saving you the time needed for footprint research and development.
 Another option is to use a land pattern calculator.
 You can find these online and they will help you to create land patterns and footprints according to the latest available standards.

 You May Have the Best Solution for Building Parts in Your CAD Tools Already